Chidinmab/alx-zero_day/README.md

-fun fact about me is that i like to eat but cant cook lol
+fun fact about me is that i like homemade meals but lazy :( First Commit